-- An Online Forms System – To ensure you can create custom New Employee Forms, collect required information, and store it safely and securely in the cloud.
+- An Online Forms System – ensure you create custom New Employee Forms, collect information, and store it safely in the cloud.

 - Document Management System – It is important to have an online automated document and policy management system, that allows staff and contractors access to vital organisational documents and policies while automating the organisation obligations.

-- A Contractor Management System – Some businesses employ contractors to work onsite.
-It’s important that contractors and their staff are inducted and trained just like an employee would be.
+- A Contractor Management System – Some businesses employ contractors to work onsite so it’s important they are inducted and trained, like an employee.